 Tropical Forest Regeneration Project

 Tropical deforestation is one of the most serious environmental issues that humanity faces today.
-Tropical forests are treasure houses of living species, and the loss of these forests has a huge impact on biological diversity.
-Because these forests are also important as sinks for carbon dioxide, their loss could promote global warming, weather disturbances, and even weather-related natural disasters.
+Tropical forests are treasure houses of living species, and the loss of these forests has a huge impact on biodiversity.
+Because these forests also play an important role as carbon dioxide sinks, their loss could further promote global warming, weather disturbances, and even weather-related natural disasters.
 Once destroyed, it is believed that old-growth forests require 300 to 500 years to return to their original condition.

-In this context, Mitsubishi Corporation (MC) launched Tropical Forest Regeneration Project in Malaysia in 1990.
-It is based on the idea of re-creating native forests with native trees, on the concept of potential latent natural vegetation.
+In this context, Mitsubishi Corporation (MC) launched the Tropical Forest Regeneration Project in Malaysia in 1990.
+It is based on the idea of re-creating native forests with native trees and on the concept of the potential of latent natural vegetation.

-The Malaysian project is based on research by Dr. Akira Miyawaki, professor at Yokohama National University when the project began and presently director of the Japanese Center for International Studies in Ecology.
+The Malaysian project is based on the research by Dr. Akira Miyawaki, known as the Miyawaki Method.
 Its aim is to demonstrate the feasibility of restoring degraded forest land to conditions that closely resemble a natural forested ecosystem within 40 to 50 years, by intensive mixed planting of native tree species.
 The project began with backing provided by MC for collaborative research by the Agricultural University of Malaysia and the Yokohama National University.
-The project site is being conducted on land remaining after being cleared, burnt, and used for agriculture near Bintulu in Sarawak, Malaysia.
+The project site is on land remaining after being cleared, burnt, and used for agriculture near Bintulu in Sarawak, Malaysia.

-Three hundred thousand seedlings were planted on about 50 hectares.
-Now, after just over ten years, some of the tallest trees have reached heights of more than 20 meters, and the site is taking on the appearance of a luxuriant forest.
-In addition, ecotours from Japan bring participants, who work with local people to continue the work of tree planting.
+Approximately 300,000 saplings were planted on a 50-hectare experimental site, and now after just over 30 years, some of the tallest trees have reached heights of more than 20 meters, and the site is taking on the appearance of a luxuriant forest.